How do I prevent and prepare for COVID-19?

 While this virus seems to have emerged from an animal source, it is now spreading from person-to-person.
 The Florida Department of Health and CDC recommend that people traveling to China avoid animals both live and dead, but there is no reason to think that any animals or pets in the United States might be a source of infection with this new coronavirus.

-There is currently no vaccine to prevent coronavirus disease in 2019 (COVID-19).
+There is currently no vaccine to prevent COVID-19.
 The best way to prevent illness is to avoid being exposed to the virus (and avoid exposing other people).
 Here’s how:

 - Avoid touching your eyes, nose, and mouth.